MicrosoftDocs/power-automate-docs/articles/connection-cds.md

 ## Trigger privileges

-To create a cloud flow that triggers based on create, update, or delete on a record, the user needs to have user level permissions for create, read, write, and delete on the Callback Registration table.
+To create a cloud flow that triggers based on create, update, or delete on a row, the user needs to have user level permissions for create, read, write, and delete on the Callback Registration table.
 Additionally, depending on the scopes defined, the user might need at least that level of read on the same table.
 [Learn more](/power-platform/admin/database-security) about environment security.

 ## Write data into Dataverse

 Use any of the following actions to write data into Dataverse:

-- Create a new record
+- Create a new row
-- Update a record
+- Update a row

-Here's an example of creating a follow-up task when the given user creates a new account record.
+Here's an example of creating a follow-up task when the given user creates a new account row.

 > [!div class="mx-imgBorder"]
 > ![Follow-up task](./media/cds-connector/Regarding.png)